About the strip > The 00s

 21 Oct 08

-As it happened The Crisis was a godsend for the strip (they always are, actually).
+As it happened, what would soon be known as the Global Financial Crisis was a godsend for the strip (they always are, actually).
 There was scarcely a joke about anything else for three months.

 03 Nov 08